How Are Business Rates Calculated?

 Transitional Relief is an adjustment to the bill where rates increase significantly following a revaluation in order to phase in the change gradually.
 If rateable values decrease significantly a transitional surcharge can apply where the full decrease is phased in gradually.

-A new transitional relief scheme is introduced at 1st April 2017 following the revaluation of rateable values.
-Full details about this new scheme can be found in the Business Rates leaflet.
+A new transitional relief scheme was introduced at 1st April 2017 following the revaluation of rateable values.
+Full details about this scheme can be found in the Business Rates leaflet.

 Mandatory and Discretionary Relief are reductions to your Business Rates for a property occupied by a registered charity or by a non-profit making organisation.
 Relief may also be given to Post Offices or similar small community operations in rural areas.